illinois-dres-aitg/atta-msaa-iaccessible2/README.md

 python att_msaa.py
 ```

+## Setting up a local copy of WPT

 ## Updating a local copy of the test cases for ARIA 1.1

+The following instructions are assuming you are in the WPT root directory.

 1. Generate all tests and put them in a temporary directory.